Good Morning America: 1975: The inaugural year

 In the process of screening the Cleveland morning program as a creative source, ABC also began looking at another local show, Good Morning!, which was produced by Boston ABC affiliate WCVB-TV.
 Good Morning! was very similar in format to The Morning Exchange, but with a lesser emphasis on news and weather.
 In fact, once the revamped ABC morning show took to the air late in 1975 under the title Good Morning America, WCVB station manager Bob Bennett accused ABC entertainment president Fred Silverman of deliberately stealing the title of Good Morning!; no legal cease and desist action was finalized against ABC in the matter, however.
 The launch of Good Morning America did result in the Boston morning show changing its name—to Good Day!.
 Currently, WCVB's morning news program is titled EyeOpener.

 ABC took an episode of The Morning Exchange and used it as a television pilot.
 The format replaced AM America on Monday, November 3, as Good Morning America.
 The first cohosts were actor David Hartman and actress Nancy Dussault.
-Dussault was replaced in April 1977 by Sandy Hill, previously at KABC-TV in Los Angeles.
-The show's title is the same as the beginning of the chorus of Steve Goodman's song City of New Orleans.
+Dussault was replaced on April 25, 1977 by Sandy Hill, previously at KABC-TV in Los Angeles.
+The show's title is the same as the beginning of the chorus of Steve Goodman's song "City of New Orleans" (made famous by Arlo Guthrie).